-The command line and cmsh can be used to set up Cluster-On-Demand and Cluster Extension clusters.
-For Cluster-On-Demand setups, a GUI web browser is needed initially to launch the head node AMI from Amazon.
-However, once an ssh connection is made by the administrator to the head node, cloudbursting can be continued from command line.
-Thus, the bright-setup script is run from the command line as in section 2.2, and the cloud nodes can be powered up from the command line as in section 2.4.
+For Cluster On Demand setups, the use of a GUI web browser is described in Chapter 2, where it is used to launch the cloud head node AMI from Amazon.
+Once an ssh connection is made by the administrator to the cloud head node, cloudbursting can be continued from command line.
+Thus, the cm-bright-setup script is run from the command line on the cloud head node, as in section 2.2, and the regular cloud nodes can then be powered up from the command line as in section 2.4.